old river ford used to be the place to cross the mighty Jardine.

 two Tasmanians decided to give the Jardine a go, and luckily they had

-plenty of people to pull them out just in case.
-A snatch strap was
+plenty of people to pull them out.
+A snatch

-attached before the first vehicle even went in, to make it easier.
+attached before the first vehicle even went in.

 actually quite crazy to walk in this river, even in the shallow parts.